Sea buckthorn berries — the botanical source of sea buckthorn oil

 When thoughtfully sourced and properly extracted, sea buckthorn oil delivers meaningful skin benefits without overwhelming sensitive skin.

-Science-backed benefits of sea buckthorn oil
+What are the benefits of sea buckthorn oil for skin?

-Skin regeneration and repair:
+Skin regeneration and barrier repair

 Sea buckthorn oil contains approximately 20–30% unsaturated fatty acids, including palmitoleic acid (omega-7) and gamma-linolenic acid (omega-6).
-These fatty acids play an important role in supporting skin regeneration and maintaining barrier integrity.
-[1]
+These fatty acids play an important role in supporting skin regeneration and maintaining barrier integrity.[1]
+Palmitoleic acid specifically has been shown in wound-healing research to speed tissue repair and modulate inflammatory signaling at the skin surface.[2]

 Improved circulation and oxygenation